erikdubois/nixos-configurations/README.md

 TIP 2: your desktops name is not bspwm for example but none+bspwm - that matters in variety, polybars and wherever you make references to the ENV variables

+TIP 3: Use syntax editing for the nix language in sublime-text or visua studio code - you will make less mistakes

 # Examples